catkin/catkin_tools/docs/advanced/job_executor.rst

 Command Stages
 ~~~~~~~~~~~~~~~

-In addition to the basic arguments mentioned above, command stages are paramterized by the standard sub-process command arguments including the following:
+In addition to the basic arguments mentioned above, command stages are parameterized by the standard sub-process command arguments including the following:

   - The command, itself, and its arguments,
   - The working directory for the command,